yushiangfu/study-notes/~network.md

 </details>

-For packet receiving, the registered ISR schedules the NAPI struct of the driver to process the ingress packets.
+To handle incoming packets, the registered Interrupt Service Routine (ISR) schedules the NAPI structure of the driver for processing.
-Conventional interrupt mechanism is triggered by hardware components, notifying kernel some events happen and need the ISR to handle them.
-This method saves more effort than the polling mechanism, which wastes the system resource if hardware event rarely shows.
+Instead of relying solely on traditional interrupt mechanisms triggered by hardware events, NAPI combines interrupt and polling methods.
-However, modern network interface cards (NIC) support high-speed bandwidth and can quickly generate network interrupts storm.
+This approach is particularly beneficial for modern high-speed network interface cards (NICs) that generate a high volume of network interrupts.

-NAPI is the mechanism introduced to solve this problem by mixing interrupt and polling methods.
-Once a network interrupt happens, somewhere disables the NIC interrupt, and the polling method gets in the way.
+When a network interrupt occurs, the NIC interrupt is disabled, and the polling method takes over.
-The polling function registered by the NIC driver continues to receive the packet if there's any, hence saving the system from suffering high-frequency interrupt.
+The polling function, registered by the NIC driver, continues to receive packets if any are available, effectively reducing the frequency of interrupts and alleviating the strain on the system.
-Once no more packets arrive, it switches back to the interrupt mechanism.
+Once no further packets arrive, the system reverts to using the interrupt mechanism.

 ```